 It struck me that I’ve got this website for sharing my opinions, advise, and technical expertise.
 Yet, I’ve never shared the single piece of advice I’ve given out the most often in person.
-Namely my method for cheaply lowering a laptop’s temperature.
+Namely my method for cheaply lowering my laptops’ temperature and keeping them cool.

 The instructions are super simple:

-- Pick up some thick, round, and medium-sized anti-slip pads
+- Pick up some thick, round, and medium-sized felt pads or anti-slip pads

 - Cut one pad along the middle using scissors

 - Glue one half on either side with the round end pointing backward and the straight edge facing forward on the underside of your the laptop towards the back (pictured below)

-This will lift the laptop slightly higher off the resting surface on the table; which will allow for heat exhausted from the laptop to dissipate due to the increased space making room for more air circulation.
+This will lift the laptop slightly higher off the resting surface on the table.
+This will allow for heat exhausted from the laptop to dissipate faster due to the increased space making room for more air circulation.
 It’s an easy way to improve laptop cooling.